 Apply for the 2016-17 Charles Pick Fellowship

 Every application for the Charles Pick South Asia Fellowship should include an application form, a sample of writing (maximum 2,500 words) and a reference.
-Please note: the application deadline will be Monday 16 February 2015 -5pm.
+Please note: the application deadline is now closed.
 Submissions received after this date will not be accepted.
 Only complete applications will be considered.